 Update the Samsung Galaxy Note N7000 to Android 4.1.2 DDLSC Jelly Bean Firmware

-- First you need to know that this article can be applied even if the Samsung Galaxy N7000 device is rooted.
+- Firstly, you need to know that this article can be applied even if the Samsung Galaxy N7000 device is rooted.

-- This guide is for the Galaxy’s N7000 users who don’t want to wait the official OTA update notification on their device.
-It is a manually installation with the new Android 4.1.2 Jelly Bean firmware.
+- This guide is for the Galaxy’s N7000 users who don’t want to wait for the official OTA update notification on their device.
+It is a manual installation guide with the new Android 4.1.2 Jelly Bean Firmware.

-- This article and all instructions we have presented here are only for the Samsung Galaxy Note model number N7000, Do no try to apply it for any other device, you can brick them.
+- This article and all the instructions we have presented here are only for the Samsung Galaxy Note model number N7000.
+Don’t try to apply it for any other device otherwise it may get damaged.

 - Enable the USB Debugging option in your Android device.

-- Backup all your critical information by move the same in to your Computer.
+- Back-up all your critical information by moving the same in to your Computer.

 - Make sure you read and understand all the instructions listed here and don’t skip any step or the correct order that I put in this article.

-- This tutorial will work and is compatible with Samsung Galaxy Note N7000 devices which are running stock Android ROMs firmware.
-In case your devices is rooted, we’ve included an optional part for the rooted devices in the below guide.
+- This tutorial will work and is compatible with Samsung Galaxy Note N7000 devices, which are running stock Android ROMs firmware.
+In case your device is rooted, we’ve included an optional part for the rooted devices in this guide.

 How to Install Official Android 4.1.2 DDLSC Jelly Bean Firmware for the Samsung Galaxy Note N7000